-If you want to be ahead of the competition, marketing skills should definitely be in your checklist when recruiting your new team members.
+If you want to be ahead of the competition, marketing skills should definitely be on your checklist when recruiting your new team members.

 As for the previous skill set, you don’t necessarily need to hire someone with ten years of marketing experience.

-But someone with a basic understanding of how marketing is definitely to prefer.
+But someone with a basic understanding of how marketing is definitely preferred.